 As Oregon's NFIP coordinating agency, DLCD promotes and supports communication between NFIP communities and FEMA.
 DLCD provides assistance to local governments as FEMA implements NFIP revisions in Oregon.
 This assistance may include workshops and presentations, guidance, model codes, grants, and technical assistance.

-More information on FEMA's actions and the Biological Opinion are available on the FEMA Region 10 webpage: National Flood Insurance Program & the Endangered Species Act.
+More information on FEMA's actions and the Biological Opinion is available on the FEMA Region 10 webpage: National Flood Insurance Program & the Endangered Species Act.

 Why was the Biological Opinion Written?